paritybit-ai/XFL/docs/en/source/development/algos_dev.rst

     recv(tag: str = '@', use_pickle: bool = True, wait: bool = True) -> Any:
         """
         Args:
-            tag (str, optional): If auto_offset is False, the tag need to be mannually entered and it is mandatory to ensure that different tags are used in different rounds.
-Defaults to '@'. use_pickle (bool, optional): whether to deserialize data with pickle.
-It should be identical to the sender's parameter.
-Defaults to True.
+            tag (str, optional): if auto_offset is False, the tag need to be mannually entered and it is mandatory to ensure that different tags are used in different rounds.
+Default: '@'. use_pickle (bool, optional): whether to deserialize data with pickle.
+It should be identical to the sender's setting.
+Default: True. wait (bool, optional): wheter to wait for receiving to complete.
+If set to false, return immediately.
+Default: True.
-                Defaults to True.
-            wait (bool, optional): wheter to wait for receiving to complete.
-If set to False, return immediately.
-Defaults to True.

         Returns:
-            Any: If wait is set to True, return the data of the same round or the same tag from sender.
-If wait is set to False, return the data when receiving is complete or Nono otherwise.
+            Any: if wait is set to true, return the sender's data of same round or same tag.
+If wait is set to false, return the recieved data after complete data has been recieved or None otherwise.
         """

 - Swap data